EricGebhart/Simple_Process_REPL/README.md

 ### The default process

-In the configuration there is an __autoexec__ attribute.
+In the configuration there is an __exec/autoexec__ attribute.
 This should be a symbol name or list of symbol names to run as the default process.
 This is the process that will run when running in interactive loop mode, or when run once.